-My ultrasound results came back negative for cancer on Christmas Eve, but I had already made my decision.
+My ultrasound results came back negative for cancer on Christmas Eve, but I had already made my decision for the future.

-I planned my exit strategy during the next four months and resigned on good terms.
+I planned my exit strategy during the next four months and resigned from my position at my company on good terms.

 Now teenagers, my kids and I still talk about our family movie nights, the weekend getaways, the board games, the lazy neighborhood walks, the daily hugs and laughs that we enjoyed during those precious summer months.